 Understanding why your passport photo was rejected can help you avoid common mistakes and ensure your next submission meets all official requirements.

 Are you in a rush?
-You can take a 100% compliant passport photo passport agents will accept.
+You can take a 100% compliant passport photo that passport agents will accept.

 Get a compliant passport photo in 3 minutes with PhotoAiD’s passport photo maker.